skver0/tetel-vault/infoemeltangol/Libraries.md

 		- privately owned library
 	- by users
 		- public (anyone can use it)
-		- restrictedly public (different group of people are allowed ie: a school libary)
+		- restrictedly public (different group of people are allowed, i.e. : a school library)
-		-  private (the filtering of users, restriction of services ie for reasons like : official, collection protection reasons, classification)
+		- private (the filtering of users, restriction of services i.e. for reasons like : official, collection protection reasons, classification)
 	- by size
 		- small (under 10 000 books, materials)
 		- medium (under 100 000 books, materials))